-When faced with challenges today, Dr. Miller remembers this achievement.
+When faced with challenges today, Dr. Miller remembers that achievement.

 “It taught me that if I apply the discipline of good character, determination, and a work ethic to be the best human being that I can possibly be, then I am well on my way to accomplishing whatever it is I set out to do,” he says.